Elizabeth C. Miller: Biography

 In 1980 she was awarded the Charles S. Mott Prize for Cancer Research with James A. Miller and both received numerous other awards, including the 1975 Papanicolaou Prize and the 1978 Founders Award from the Chemical Institute of Toxicology and the Gairdner Foundation International Award.

+In January 2017, Cambridge University Press published volume 61 of the Medical History Journal which contained an issue highlighting the work of Elizabeth Miller and James Miller to ensure that their contributions to the field of cancer-causing chemicals is recognized.

 Elizabeth Miller had two daughters with James A. Miller.